This article gives you an introduction to the VCE multi-language email campaign creation feature.

 Define your language preferences

-As a prerequisite, you need to determine the language versions of your contacts under the menu: Contacts > Contact Lists.
+You need to determine the language versions of your contacts under the menu: Contacts > Add Contact.
 The multi-language feature uses an IETF language standard to localize the email campaigns.

 You can add your language preference, as follows: